 Peter Boynton (formerly with Red Rider).

 Relocating in the early 1980s from Toronto to Barrie, Ontario, Russ continued to perform with

 Wayne Buttery's band, The Groove Project,

 Some of his ability to compose music is reflected in his 2003 recording of the album

 As a recording session artist since the late 1950s, Russ has over 60 credits in the industry.

 One special project in 2010 was working extensively with the late, great pianist, Mark Rutherford, and producing their album,

 Russ feels quite comfortable improvising on the tenor,

-Having studied music at Humber College, he teaches saxophone to a select number of serious students.
+Having studied music at Humber College, he has taught privately the saxophone to a select number of serious students.